 1. Messed-Up Stand-Ups

 Stand-up meetings are a signature attribute of the Agile approach.
 At the same time, stand-up meetings by themselves don’t necessarily indicate an Agile team.
-The important thing is to stick to the core nature of an agile stand-up meeting:
+The important thing is to stick to the core nature of these stand-up meetings:

 - Have a strict outline and rigid time frame for when and how long you stand up